Pricing

 High-stakes launch, investor, or campaign asset $50,000–$80,000+ Creative development, larger crew, art direction, multi-day production, advanced post

 The cheapest useful video is not always the cheapest quote.
-A one-day shoot with no story plan can become expensive if the edit does not answer the buyer's question.
+A one-day shoot with no story plan can require a complete re-edit or a second shoot if the footage does not answer the buyer's question — and that adds cost that would not have appeared in the original budget.

 One executive interview